 The technology may not be safe to use in clinical applications right now, but it may be revolutionary in research – to help inform our understanding of human biology.
 The wealth of knowledge that can be gained from studying genes in this way, without any intention to use it for reproductive purposes, is invaluable to our understanding of genetic conditions.
 To reject this knowledge would be a mistake – and thus a moratorium is unnecessary.

 We have surveyed our members and supporters, to explore the patient view of genome editing.
+We produced the report ‘Genome editing technologies: the patient perspective‘ with the results of this study.
 As potentially the group with the most to gain from these scientific advances, we think it is paramount that the genetic and rare disease communities are able to voice their opinions in this debate.
-The survey has been produced as part of the Neuro-Enhancement: Responsible Research and Innovation (NERRI) project – you can read the report here.
+The survey has been produced as part of the Neuro-Enhancement: Responsible Research and Innovation (NERRI) project.